BiodataMiningGroup/quimbi/roadmap.md

 ## Issues

-- Canvas cannot be scaled down (changing width and height attributes) so the image can be rendered more efficiently.
-The native canvas size prevents the canvasWrapper to become smaller.
-If the canvas is position: absolute; the wrapper has no more reference for its size.

-- Make canvasWrapper resizing without additional resizer element?

-- displayCtrl not needed?

 - Make "reset" broadcast for all services on any error?

+- Canvas is scalable >100% and elements break if window is too small.

 ## Pending features

-- Resizing of the canvas.

-- Settings.

 - Permanent error messages that can be hidden via mouseclick.
-For this tha angularmsg module has to be extended.
+For this the angularmsg module has to be extended.

 - Overlay image.